Anniston and Birmingham bus attacks: The mob retreats

 The passengers, many suffering from smoke inhalation, stumbled out of the bus.
 Moultrie was later unable to recall if she had walked off the bus, crawled off it, or been carried out by someone.
 The mob continued their harassment, and one man feigned concern toward Thomas before hitting him in the head with a baseball bat.
 Thomas remained semi-conscious for the rest of the attack.

 The Klansmen were permanently forced back to a firm perimeter after Cowling and the other Highway Patrol agents fired a number of warning shots, signalling that a mass lynching was out of the question.
 The agents stood guard around the bleeding and coughing passengers as members of the mob gradually lost interest and dispersed.

 Although many local bystanders encouraged the mob, not all were hostile to the Riders.
-Twelve-year-old Janie Miller supplied the Riders with water from a bucket she refilled multiple times.
+Twelve-year-old Janie Forsyth supplied the Riders with water from a bucket she refilled multiple times.
 Her act of compassion caused the family to be ostracized and they eventually left Anniston.
 Another local couple drove Genevieve Hughes (who had been at the back of the bus when it was firebombed) to Anniston Memorial Hospital.
 The other Riders were taken to the hospital by ambulance, although only after their racial solidarity (and persuasive efforts from Cowling) convinced the paramedics to also accept the black members of the group.

 Rescue from Anniston Hospital

 As the afternoon wore on, a crowd of Klansmen grew around the hospital, threatening to burn it to the ground if it continued to harbor the Freedom Riders.
 Having already struggled to receive care from Anniston's prejudiced staff and inadequate facilities, Perkins was informed by the hospital that he and the Riders would not be allowed to spend the night.
 Perkins placed frantic calls to CORE contacts in D.C. and was put in touch with Shuttlesworth, who organized for several cars of local black activists to launch a rescue mission.
 Led by Colonel Stone Johnson and openly armed with shotguns, the activists held back the mob of Klansmen as the Riders were shuffled from the hospital into the rescue cars.
-During the ride to Birmingham, the Riders pressed their rescuers for an update on the other Riders, but there was little information other than that the Trailways group had also been attacked upon reached Anniston.
+During the ride to Birmingham, the Riders pressed their rescuers for an update on the other Riders, but there was little information other than that the Trailways group had also been attacked upon reaching Anniston.